Crop and Pasture Agronomy (AGRO4003)

 UNIT OF STUDY

 This unit examines agronomy as the discipline that underpins agricultural production.
 As a case study, the cotton industry is examined in detail to understand the end-user and social demands on agricultural production, the technical issues that challenge the farmer and the diversity of other specialist information from relevant disciplines such as entomology, pathology and soil science that must be integrated into the farming system.
-Likewise the rice and/or pastoral industries provide a contrasting farming system as another case study.
-The unit includes a one-week excursion to cotton growing areas in northern NSW and Qld, specialist intensive instruction provided by the Cotton CRC and a series of workshops, tutorials that provides analysis and synthesis of the major farming systems in this industry.
+The unit also covers precision agriculture, legume science, rangeland science and crop protection.
+This unit includes a one-week excursion to cotton growing areas in northern NSW and Qld, specialist intensive instruction provided by the Cotton RDC, a three day excursion to the Cooma rangelands and a series of workshops, tutorials that provides analysis and synthesis of the major farming systems in this industry.
 Pasture production is also considered in the context of farming systems.

 Our courses that offer this unit of study